-If the apprentice thinks that their assessment outcome does not reflect their performance, they can submit an enquiry through MyAAT at aat.org.uk/assessment/enquiries-and-appeals
+If the apprentice thinks that their assessment outcome does not reflect their performance, they can submit an enquiry through MyAAT at Assessment results enquiries and appeals | AAT.

 Enquiries can be made by a training provider on behalf of an individual apprentice or a group of apprentices.
 If the apprentice is not satisfied with the response to their enquiry, they can submit an appeal.